 Where to Stay in Bangkok for 4 days

-As previously mentioned, Bangkok is a massive city.
+As previously mentioned, Bangkok is huge.
 Unlike many European cities where most of the attractions are centrally located in a charming Old Town area, Bangkok is very spread out.
-However, there are a few areas in Bangkok where you can stay that will conveniently position you near tourist attractions or public transportation.

 Riverside District